President

 Con Statements

-Do you support the continued funding of $3.51, (of which $0.34 for Return to Aid*) per ASUCSB Membership per quarter and $2.71 for summer quarter for the Bicycle Infrastructure and Education Fund?
+Do you support the continued funding of $4.11, (of the $4.11 collected, $3.17 goes to the program, $0.10 is for an administrative assessment and $0.84 for Return to Aid) per ASUCSB Membership per quarter and $3.55 (of the $3.55 collected, $2.71 goes to the program, $0.08 is for an administrative assessment and $0.76 for Return to Aid) for summer quarter for the Bicycle Infrastructure and Education Fund?

 Pro Statements

-The Associated Students Bike Committee is responsible for funding the maintenance and improvements to campus bike infrastructure as well as educating students on best practices regarding bike safety through events such as bike fairs, workshops, and tabling.
-Last year we coordinated the improvement of the drainage system near the bus loop to reduce bike path flooding, and we were happy to see that those improvements were successful throughout the recent winter storms.
-We have also re-striped several intersections to reduce confusion.
+The Associated Students Bike Committee is responsible for funding the maintenance and improvements to campus bike infrastructure, as well as educating students on best practices regarding bike safety through events such as bike fairs, workshops, and tabling.
+This year we coordinated the repair and repaving of several damaged areas of bike path, including the dip by the HSSB intersection, the path north of Cheadle Hall, and the path behind Phelps, in addition

 Pro Statements